knative/docs/eventing/samples/writing-a-source/README.md

 ## Target Audience

-The target audience is already familiar with Kubernetes and wants to develop a new event source in Golang for use with Knative Eventing.
+The target audience is already familiar with Kubernetes and Go development and wants to develop a new event source for use with Knative Eventing.

 ## Before you begin